-Canadian home sales moderate further in January
+Canadian home sales edge higher in July

-- The number of newly listed homes edged up 0.2% from December to January.
+- The number of newly listed homes edged up 0.4% from June to July.

 - The Canadian housing market remains in balanced territory.

-- The national average sale price rose 9.5% on a year-over-year basis in January.
+- The national average sale price rose 5.0% on a year-over-year basis in July.

-The number of months of inventory is another important measure of balance between housing supply and demand.
+The number of months of inventory is another important measure of the balance between housing supply and demand.
 It represents the number of months it would take to completely liquidate current inventories at the current rate of sales activity.

 The information contained in this news release combines both major market and national MLS® sales information from the previous month.

 CREA cautions that average price information can be useful in establishing trends over time, but does not indicate actual prices in centres comprised of widely divergent neighborhoods or account for price differential between geographic areas.
 Statistical information contained in this report includes all housing types.

 MLS® is a co-operative marketing system used only by Canada’s real estate Boards to ensure maximum exposure of properties listed for sale.

 The Canadian Real Estate Association (CREA) is one of Canada’s largest single-industry trade associations, representing more than 111,000 REALTORS® working through some 90 real estate Boards and Associations.